About Sexual Assault

 If you answered yes any of the above questions, you may have been sexually assaulted and should see a doctor right away.
 It is also in your best interest to contact an assault attorney as soon as possible following the assault, even if you’re not sure you want to pursue legal action.
 Your attorney can help you understand your rights and will provide valuable guidance.

 If You’ve Been Sexually Assaulted

 If you’re having trouble sorting through your feelings and aren’t sure if you’ve been assaulted, call the Center for Community Solutions at (888) 385-4657.
 A compassionate staff member is available 24 hours a day to help you process and determine what steps to take next.
 Your call is confidential.

 Regardless of whether your attacker is ever charged with a crime, Jessica Pride can help you get justice through the civil court system.
-Whether it’s the individual attacker, the institution that employed him or any other entity that bears responsibility, Jessica will fight to get you the justice you deserve.
+Whether it’s the perpetrator, the institution that employed him or her, or any other entity that bears responsibility, Jessica will fight to get you the justice you deserve.